Sruthi5797/HCI-lab/README.md

-# HCI-lab
+# HCI-lab ( Title Goes here )

-This is a repo for the HCI laboratory with all the progress we make
+## Code folder
+ - Contains the Implementation part

+## Docs folder
+ - Contains the weekly progress chart
+ - The report
+ - The presentation

+## Overview
+ - Contains the figures and visualization part